ozyurtf/cpu-scheduler/README.md

 - We have mentioned that the user level threads are located in the user space and kernel is not aware of their existence.
 The only thing kernel access is processes.
 That's why kernels are unaware of the activities of the threads in the user space.
 So, if a thread starts waiting for an external event, the whole process and as a result, all the threads in that process are blocked as well.
 Similarly when page fault happens, the entire process and all the threads are blocked as a result.
 - Also, if threads are managed at the user-level, they are not aware of the underlying hardware architecture and therefore cannot be efficiently scheduled across multiple processors by the operating system.
 As a result, they may end up running on the same processor instead of being distributed across multiple processors for parallel execution.

-So what if we implement the threads in the kernel space ?
+What if we implement the threads in the kernel space ?

 ### Implementing Threads in Kernel-Space